 - Mornington Peninsula and Hot Springs Tour – this active day trip includes taking in the views from Arthurs Seat, an 8-kilometre hike and then a soak in the Peninsula Hot Springs

-- Scenic Wine, Cheese and Chocolate Tour – explore the Mornington Peninsula’s culinary side on this full-day tour
+- Mornington Peninsula Food and Wine Taste Trail – explore the Mornington Peninsula’s culinary side on this full-day tour

 Distance from CBD: 92km / 1.5 hours

 On the opposite side of the bay to the Mornington Peninsula is the Bellarine Peninsula, two spits reaching out to each other like arms in a big hug.
 Like the Mornington Pensinsula, the Bellarine Peninsula is a popular place for summer holidays, offering surf, beaches, historic towns and wineries.

 - Stopping at each of the towns around the peninsula and picking your favourite.
 Visit Queenscliff, Barwon Heads, Ocean Grove, Point Lonsdale and Portarlington, to name just a few

 - Hitting up one or two of the many beaches around this coastal region

 - Visiting the Queenscliff Maritime Museum to learn about the area’s marine history